Vegan-Design/Z80NE-2025/README.md

 One of the last expansions released was a high resolution video card based on the SY6545 chip capable of displaying in monochrome an 80 column screen for 24 lines of text and limited graphics capabilities with a resolution of 320x144 pixels.

-With this video card a new Eprom was released which by changing the formatting of the disks brought the capacity to about 90K.
+With this video card a new 1K Eprom was released which by changing the formatting of the disks brought the capacity to about 90K.

 You could now run a new "NE-DOS Grafic" operating system still derived from the TRS-80 or a CP/M 2.2 version renamed "SONE"

-Finally, a Hard Disk card with SASI interface and BASF 6188/F 12 MB disk was released
+Finally, a Hard Disk card with SASI interface and BASF 6188/F 12 MB disk was released.
+With this card was released the last firmware in 2K eprom to handle Hard Disk CP/M boot.

-These last configurations allowed the assembly in a rack case with floppy and separate monitor and keyboard
+These last configurations required the assembly in a rack case with floppy and separate monitor and keyboard

 My compact replica is structured in only three boards so organized: